ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 result = agent.run("Do something")
 ```

 The result depends on `agent.config`.
 But where's that config stored?
 In the agent's internal state.
 How do you capture it for reproducibility?
 You need to manually extract it.
 Or hope you documented it.
 Or hope you didn't change it between runs.

-### 4. Vendor Lock-In

-Most Python frameworks tie you to specific LLM providers.
-LangChain started with OpenAI.
-AutoGen is Microsoft-first.

-Switching providers means rewriting code.
-Not just the API key — the whole architecture.

 ## R's Hidden Costs

 When you use `ellmer` or build your own functional agent, you get:
-- ✅ Transparent state
+- Transparent state
-- ✅ Immutable transformations
+- Immutable transformations
-- ✅ Full audit trails
+- Full audit trails
-- ✅ Reproducibility by design
+- Reproducibility by design

 But you also get: